The workplace is home to many interesting experiences.

-Louise Pentland – Everything under the sun
+Louise Pentland – everything under the sun

-Mark Ferris – Music Video Extra
+Mark Ferris – music video extra

 Did you know Mark Ferris used to be an extra in the entertainment industry?

 It’s true!
 Not only did he appear in television shows and adverts, but he was also in the music videos of some of our favourite artists!
-Look closely at The Wanted’s We Own The Night, Union J’s Beautiful Life and Ellie Goulding’s Burn, and you might spot a young Mark doing his thing, which includes him jumping on a bin.
+Look closely at The Wanted’s We Own The Night, Union J’s Beautiful Life, and Ellie Goulding’s Burn, and you might spot a young Mark doing his thing, which includes him jumping on a bin.
 We’re super jealous because we’re sure the shoots were a lot of fun, and we hope Mark takes us along if he ever decides to appear in another music video.

-Emma Blackery – Waitressing
+Emma Blackery – waitressing

 Upon leaving college, Emma Blackery worked many customer service positions.
 The one she discusses the most?
 Waitressing.
-From nit-picky customers to those who had the most complex of custom orders, we think it’s safe to say Emma’s time as a waitress wasn’t the best.
+From nitpicky customers to those who had the most complex of custom orders, we think it’s safe to say Emma’s time as a waitress wasn’t the best.
 But hey, it resulted in some hilarious video ideas, so that’s a plus, right?

-Joe Sugg – Thatcher
+Joe Sugg – thatcher

 Joe Sugg‘s job before YouTube is pretty obvious, given his channel name, but in case you weren’t aware, our fave Sugg brother used to be a roof thatcher, and a pretty good one at that.
 Joe decided to be a thatcher after shadowing his uncle, and it seemed like the perfect fit.
-Not only was he able to spend all his time outside, but he was constantly learning new things, something not many people can say about their jobs, as most end up becoming monotonous with time.
+Not only was he able to spend all his time outside, but he was constantly learning new things – something not many people can say about their jobs, as many end up becoming monotonous with time.

 If we ever need a roof thatched, we’ll be sure to give you a call, Joe!

-Savannah Brown & Dodie Clark – Lush
+Savannah Brown and Dodie Clark – Lush

 Is there anyone else who walks into Lush just to take in all the beautiful smells floating about?
 Oh, that’s just us?
 Okay…